-Cash Flow Planning and the use of different financial asset classes
+CAshFlow Planning and the use of different financial asset classes

-Behaviour of different financial asset classes
+Characteristics and PRACTICAL USES of different financial asset classes

-The EU deposit guarantee scheme protects depositors savings by guaranteeing deposits of up to €100,000.
-The equivalent UK scheme provides for £85,000.
-Many jurisdictions provide very little or no protection whatsoever.
+The EU deposit guarantee scheme protects depositors savings by guaranteeing deposits of up to €100,000 per bank.
+The equivalent UK scheme provides for £85,000. and the Crown dependant territories of Jersey, Guernsey and The Isle of Man provide for up to £50,000.
+Some jurisdictions provide very little or no protection whatsoever.

 During the global financial crisis of 2008, many failed banks were bailed out by governments.
 Current arrangements prohibit this.